"You'll never take me alive, Zim!" Dib cried, and struck a heroic pose, and waved his arms around dramatically.

 "Who was promoted over your head as Commanding Officer?"

 "THAT'S RIGHT!"
 Skoodge shrieked, and actually started jumping up and down in fury, his eyes bugging right out of his skull.
 "I conquered the slaughtering rat people!
 I took over Blorch!
-Overlord Mar put MEin charge!
-ME, ME, ME!
+Overlord Mar put ME in charge!
+CRITI999999CALME, ME, ME!
 Being tall doesn't matter anymore!
 Getting results, that's what matters!
 So you'll do what I say, or else!"

 Number Two clenched his teeth together, his antennae trembling and his hands fisted tightly.
 He was fighting to keep a straight face, despite the defiant scowl simmering in his eyes, torn between the instinctive urge to smack the smaller down, and his duty as a soldier to obey those in charge.